Hablamos Español Insurance Companies We Work With

 Does motor truck cargo cover any load?

-No. It covers freight subject to the commodity, limit, and exclusions on the policy.
-Certain commodities, reefer loads, and high-value goods are commonly excluded or limited.
+Not necessarily.
+It generally covers freight subject to the commodity, limit, and exclusions on the policy.
+Certain commodities, reefer loads, and high-value goods are commonly excluded or limited, so the form matters more than the label.

 Why was my cargo claim denied?

-Often because the commodity was excluded or limited, the limit was too low, or a condition was not met.
-We read the terms against what you actually haul.
+Often because the commodity was excluded or limited, the limit was too low, or a policy condition was not met.
+Reading the terms against what you actually haul is how those gaps usually come to light.

-Enough to cover the value of what you haul and what contracts require.
-A generic limit can leave a shortfall on a big or high-value load.
+Generally enough to reflect the value of what you haul and what your contracts call for.
+A generic limit can leave a shortfall on a large or high-value load, so the limit is worth matching to your real freight.

 RS